See All Courses

 Wodonga TAFE has less reliance on government funding, with a strong focus on fee for service work.
 This work makes up over 60% of total revenue, the highest in the VET sector.

-Ranked #1 for student recommendation and #3 for employer recommendation in Victoria in 2021.
+Ranked #1 for student satisfaction and #1 for employer recommendation in Victoria in 2022.

 Wodonga TAFE supports our local and regional communities, contributing over $81 million in GRP to the Hume Region, and supporting many community groups and initiatives.